 \subsection{Implementation details}

 To apply ESAC in practice, a choice must be made regarding the penalty functions $\lambda, \gamma$, estimation of $\sigma$, as well as the parameters $\alpha$ and $K$ controlling the generation of seeded intervals.
-Additionally, the empirical performance of the algorithm can be improved by slightly modifying the procedure, and careful implementation can increase execution time.
-In this section we discuss these issues in turn, as well as defining our algorithm for generating seeded intervals.
+In this subsection we discuss these issues in turn, but first, we define two variants of ESAC as well as our algorithm for generating seeded intervals.